kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/call.md

 ```

 ### CLEAR_WARNINGS

-Over the lifetime of a connection, warnings accumulate in the warning table (which can be queried with [`SHOW_WARNINGS`](#show_warnings)).
-If you are no longer interested in the accumulated warnings, the table can be cleared with `CLEAR_WARNINGS`.
+If you would like to clear the contents of the [Warnings Table](/import#warnings-table-inspecting-skipped-rows), you can run the `CLEAR_WARNINGS` function.
 This function has no output.

 ```cypher
 CALL clear_warnings();